92nd New York Infantry Regiment

-The 92nd New York Infantry Regiment (aka "2nd St. Lawrence County Regiment", "New York Excelsior Rifle Legion", "Excelsior Rifle Blues", and "Potsdam Regiment") was an infantry regiment in the Union Army during the American Civil War.
+The 92nd New York Infantry Regiment (a.k.a.
+"2nd St. Lawrence County Regiment", "New York Excelsior Rifle Legion", "Excelsior Rifle Blues", and "Potsdam Regiment") was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 92nd New York Infantry was organized at Potsdam, New York beginning September 18, 1861, and mustered on January 1, 1862 for three-years service under the command of Colonel Jonah Sanford.

 The regiment was attached to 3rd Brigade, 3rd Division, IV Corps, Army of the Potomac, to June 1862.
 2nd Brigade, 2nd Division, IV Corps, to September 1862.
 Wessell's Brigade, Division of Suffolk, Virginia, VII Corps, Department of Virginia, to December 1862.
 1st Brigade, 1st Division, Department of North Carolina, to January 1863.
 1st Brigade, 4th Division, XVIII Corps, Department of North Carolina, to May 1863.
 Lee's Brigade, Defenses of New Bern, North Carolina, Department of North Carolina, to August 1863.
 Sub-District of the Albemarle District of North Carolina, Department of Virginia and North Carolina, to April 1864.
 Palmer's Brigade, Peck's Division, XVIII Corps, April 1864.
 3rd Brigade, 1st Division, XVIII Corps, to October 1864.
 2nd Brigade, 1st Division, XVIII Corps, to December 1864.

 Veterans and new recruits were consolidated with 96th New York Volunteer Infantry on December 1, 1864.
 The 92nd New York Infantry mustered out of service on January 7, 1865.